 Those who have Celiac or live with someone who has Celiac.

 Celiac is controllable by what we eat.
 There are so many more options now than 7 years ago, when I was diagnosed.
 There are tasty gluten free breads, beers and baked goods.
 There are restaurants dedicated to gluten free eating and non-gluten free restaurants with a separate prep and fryer station in the kitchen area.
 There are many ways to survive Celiac healthily and happily.
-With the proper information, nutrition planning, fitness and medical care when necessary, Celiacs will live a close to normal lifestyle.
+With the proper information, nutrition planning, fitness and medical care when necessary, Celiacs will live a normal lifestyle.
 Once on the road to healing, a Celiac usually ends up feeling better than they ever have.

 Need guidance dealing with your gluten intolerance?
 Have Celiac and struggling?
 Need to incorporate fitness into your life?
 Contact us for a free phone consultation today!